zhitnikr/node-mini-sprint/readme.md

   - `npm install`
   - `npm start` or `nodemon`
   - Your server will run, but it will not respond to requests correctly until you write the appropriate code.
+---
+## Step One: Raw Node

+- [ ] Finish out the routing for the existing server to handle incoming client requests

-## Client/Server Communications
+### Client/Server Communications
   The client will communicate with your server via jQuery's AJAX.
 For your convenience the jQuery script is in the index.html file already.

   Your server will listen for and respond to client requests.
 You are building an API similar to ones that you have used in the past.
-For this project you will be using Node (no Express allowed).
-In future projects you will use Express.
+For this step you will be using Node's http module (no Express allowed).

-## Focus on understanding the following:
+### Focus on understanding the following:
 - What is the difference between the client and the server?
 - What is the request/response cycle?
 - What is CORS and how do you prevent CORS errors?